IP-Fälle und Artikel

 A joyous decision: General Court provides guidance on evidence of reputation

-The General Court has confirmed that the Court of Appeal was correct in its assessment that Jean Patou, a French fashion house, had a reputation for the mark JOY, despite its evidence indicating a downward trend of sales prior to the filing date of the European Union trade mark (EUTM) application it had challenged.
+The General Court has confirmed that the Board of Appeal was correct in its assessment that Jean Patou, a French fashion house, had a reputation for the mark JOY, despite its evidence indicating a downward trend of sales prior to the filing date of the European Union trade mark (EUTM) application it had challenged.

 Background